 The doctrine of the spirituality of the church is sometimes criticized because it was used by some Presbyterians during the antebellum nineteenth century to defend the American practice of slavery.
 Doctrine is essential, immutable truth, and the way it is used or misused neither validates (in the sense of proving it is true) nor denies its veracity.
 John Calvin’s distinction between the ministries of the church and state provides a foundation for the nineteenth-century American doctrine of the spirituality of the church.
 As Calvin studied the Bible he concluded, the state brings fear to those who transgress the law and make it unsafe for Christians to dwell in peace and worship God; the state bears the sword, and it does so as a minister of God and should do so consistent with Scripture; the state’s work is physical, tangible, visible, and sometimes necessarily involves force.
 The church’s spiritual work with the keys to the kingdom through the ministry of the Word brings individuals to faith and directs worship as they grow in sanctification; the church’s work is invisible but yields visible results in the lives of its members.
 Thus, the line between what the church does and what the state does is clear.
 Moore exemplified the spirituality of the church in his pastoral work.
 For him, the war was a conflict between political entities bearing the sword, but his residence in Richmond and commitments to the Confederacy did not stop him from fulfilling his calling by visiting soldiers from both sides in the hospitals and prisons of Richmond.
 One might think that any minister entering a hospital and seeing an enemy soldier suffering at the door of eternity would give spiritual counsel and the words of life.
 But tragically, this was not the case because some ministers and chaplains on both sides passed by enemy soldiers in need, even in some cases berated them, but there were others like Moore who exemplified the spiritual nature of the church’s work in the midst of a political war.
 Moore was sympathetic to the South because of his commitment to republicanism and his belief that a confederation of republican states was the best government for the nation, but it is unclear, as indicated by his colonization work, what his view of slavery was.

 In 1867, Moore was elected moderator of the General Assembly of the Presbyterian Church in the United States (PCUS) when it convened in First Church, Nashville, Tennessee.
 The retiring moderator, Andrew H. Kerr, opened the sessions delivering his sermon from Psalm 48:1, 14.
-Among the business items to pass before Moore were an overture from the Presbytery of Patapsco of the PCUSA seeking union with the PCUS, which on motion by J. R. Wilson was adopted.
+Among the business items to pass before Moore were an overture from the Presbytery of Patapsco of the PCUSA seeking union with the PCUS, which on motion by Joseph R. Wilson was adopted.
 A delegation from the Old School Synod of Kentucky (PCUSA) that included Stuart Robinson arrived during the sessions and after considerable work in committee and floor debate it was resolved to have the Synod of Kentucky unite with the PCUS; and the Synod of Missouri came before the assembly about issues with the PCUSA.
 William S. Plumer was installed a professor in Columbia Theological Seminary during a service one evening after having been appointed to the chair by the previous General Assembly.
 One action indicative of the continued difficult economic situation of the region was adoption of an overture from the Synod of South Carolina calling for a day of fasting and prayer January 24, 1868 “in view of the extraordinary distress of God’s people in this land, to observe said day by suitable religious exercises.”
 An interesting action noted in the minutes involved Benjamin Gildersleeve, et al, who proposed that the Southern Presbyterian Review be recommended by the General Assembly to the churches, however, it was resolved instead, “That while this Assembly, as ministers and elders, might cordially adopt the paper presented, yet, as an Assembly of the Presbyterian Church in its ecclesiastical character, it is not competent for us to enact anything concerning other matters than those which are strictly ecclesiastical.”
 A curious response regarding a publication with “Presbyterian” in its title.
 Was the Assembly saying there was too much politics or other subjects not germane to the work of the church for the publication to be recommended?
 One issue the PCUS struggled with for years was coming up with a book of church order acceptable to all, and the subject came to the floor before Moore.
 It was reported that the presbyteries had reported their opinions about the revised BCO and they were dissatisfied considerably.
 Added to this sample of some of the numerous items processed in 1867 was the continued question of how to deal with the end of slavery, the Assembly addressed particularly separate theological training for black ministerial candidates.
 The sessions extended from November 21 to 29, with much accomplished, but Moderator Moore must have found it trying given the limitations of his health.

 One benefit of Moore’s sojourn in Nashville moderating the General Assembly was that in 1869 he was given a call to pastor First Church, which he accepted.
 The four years since the war ended had not been peaceful in First Church, Richmond, with some members continuing to challenge his ministry because of his work in the hospitals and prisons during the war.
 Also, the milder weather that Moore had enjoyed so much when he moved to Richmond from Pennsylvania had become too harsh for him, so the move to Nashville was hoped to provide a milder climate.
 After just two years ministry with a good portion of the time spent in Florida due to his health, T. V. Moore died August 5, 1871.
 He was buried in Mt.
 Olivet Cemetery following a funeral conducted by a committee of Nashville’s ministers including a good friend from Princeton days, John H. Rice.
 Despite instructions to his survivors to purchase a simple and small marker with a brief inscription, an obelisk roughly twelve feet high marks the grave.